It gets tiring, doesn’t it, not being you?

 Shape-shifting to fit in, to keep the peace, to not rock the boat until you forget who you are when no one’s watching.

 And every time you do, you abandon yourself a little more.
-That self-betrayal builds and it wears you down.
+That self-betrayal builds and is wearing you down.

 You feel misunderstood even when you’re surrounded by people.

-Because no one truly gets you when you’re not showing them the real you.
+Because how can anyone truly get you when you’re not showing them the real you?

 You fill your life to avoid yourself.